weaviate-tutorials/scalable-rag-ODSC-eu-2024/README.md

 README for ODSC Europe training: "How to run scalable, fault-tolerant RAG with a vector database"

+> Note: This project was archived after ODSC Europe 2024 and is no longer maintained.
+Thank you for your interest!
+Please see the official [Weaviate documentation](https://weaviate.io/developers/weaviate) for the latest information on Weaviate.

 ![App screenshot](assets/app.png)

 # Step 1: Preparation & Setup